"Chakra" comes from the Sanskrit word for wheel, and is more commonly translated to mean a point of physical or spiritual energy in the human body.

 Located just below the belly button, this chakra is related to sexuality, pleasure and emotions.

-Signs of a balanced crown chakra include healthy reproductive organs and sex hormones Other signs of sacral chakra health include feeling friendly, sexual and satisfied.
+Signs of a balanced sacral chakra include healthy reproductive organs and sex hormones Other signs of sacral chakra health include feeling friendly, sexual and satisfied.
 It is thought that this chakra is closely related to basic emotions, so the more you are in touch with this chakra, the more you are in touch with your emotions.

 - Apply jasmine or ylang slang essential oils first thing in the morning or at night